thiagodp/concordialang/README.md

 ## Regardings

 1. Concordia separates *high-level*, **business language** declarations from *medium-low-level*, **computing language** declarations.
 This let you separate things better and don't compromise your **communication** with business people.
-2. Concordia lets you describe complex business rules related to user interface elements, and it will use them to generate test cases for you, automatically.
-So, the more you detail their behavior the more you will get test cases that cover them.
+2. Concordia lets you describe **complex business rules** related to user interface elements, and it will use them to generate test cases for you, automatically.
+The more you detail their behavior, the more you will get test cases to cover them.
-3. Concordia lets you relate user interface element's rules with databases, tables and files, so that it can retrieve test data from them.
+3. Concordia lets you relate user interface element's rules with **databases, tables and files**, so that it can retrieve test data from them.
 Currently it supports JSON, CSV, INI, Excel, MSAccess, SQLite, MySQL, PostgreSQL and Firebase.
+See [here]() how to connect with them.

 ## A short example: